 If you’re craving hummus but don’t have any tahini on hand, this Basic Hummus Without Tahini is the answer!
-It’s easy to make with common ingredients you probably already have in your kitchen.
+It’s easy to make tahini-free hummus with common ingredients you probably already have in your kitchen.
 Enjoy this hummus with no tahini as a dip with your favorite chips, crackers or veggies or even as a spread for a sandwich or wrap!

 OK, I’ll cut to the chase.